 All Hail the King of Tropical Fruits

-When we head to the fruit market, we are sure to be greeted by the sight of a familiar variety of fruits like apples, bananas, grapes, oranges, watermelon and many more locally grown produce.
-Thanks to the import and export industry, we are able to even enjoy the fruits of labor from neighboring countries and even countries from across the globe.
+When we head to the fruit market, we are sure to be greeted by the sight of a familiar variety of fruits like apples, bananas, grapes, oranges, watermelon, and many more locally grown produce.
+Thanks to the import and export industry, we can enjoy the fruits of labor from neighboring countries and even countries from across the globe.

 There is quite a luxurious selection of fruits ranging from an assortment of berries, citrus, tropical to the more exotic types.
 Of all the types of fruits out there, one fruit reign supreme over the others, well primarily in Southeast Asia.
 Known as the ‘King of Tropical Fruits', the ‘Durio Zibethinus’ as it is scientifically named, is one fruit that is described to taste like heaven but smell like hell.
 Although it is acclaimed to have a rich heavenly taste, this fruit is very much an acquired taste.
 The late Anthony Bourdain, who tasted the fruit, said the experience is indescribable, and it would be something that you will either love or hate.